rinmalavi/rinmalavi.github.io/_posts/2014-07-04-sbt-plugin-testing-basics.md

         publishLocal in yourLibraryProjectRef )

-Similarly for the tests, test resources in the library projects, just add them to the classpath with something like
+Similarly for the tests, test resources in the library projects, only this is a path, just add them to the classpath with something like

     unmanagedResourceDirectories in Test <++= unmanagedResourceDirectories in Test in <subproject>